-Four Credits Staff Both Semesters - 140.
-Business Computing This course introduces students to the computing skills needed in the completion of the Management and Accounting majors at Hope College and to become a successful computer user in a business career.
-Students learn the fundamentals of operating systems, spreadsheet processing in Microsoft Excel, and statistical packages.
-This course may not be counted toward a computer science major.
-Three Credits Staff Both Semesters - 160.
-Scientific Computer Programming An introduction to computers, programming, and methods of scientific problem solving and data reduction.
+160. Scientific Computer Programming - An introduction to computers, programming, and methods of scientific problem solving and data reduction.
 Numerical methods tuned to scientific needs will be introduced.
 Features of operating systems and file management will be included.
 Corequisite: Mathematics 131.
 Students who have received credit for CSCI 235 may not enroll in CSCI 160 without permission of the chairperson of the department.
 Four Credits Staff Spring Semester

-- 225. Software Design and Implementation An introduction to the techniques and practices of software design and implementation, including top-down design, object-oriented principles, advanced programming concepts, and the use of software development tools.
+225. Software Design and Implementation - An introduction to the techniques and practices of software design and implementation, including top-down design, object-oriented principles, advanced programming concepts, and the use of software development tools.
 Students will gain substantial experience with the Java programming language.
 This course has a laboratory component.
-Prerequisite: CSCI 114 or equivalent.

-Four Credits Staff Both Semesters - 235.
-Data Structures and Software Design An introduction to the fundamental data structures of computer science, the design methodologies of software and the basic algorithms for these.
+235. Data Structures and Software Design - An introduction to the fundamental data structures of computer science, the design methodologies of software and the basic algorithms for these.
 Data structures such as stacks, queues, binary trees and priority queues will be included.
 Software design and development methods such as object oriented design, design patterns and basic algorithm analysis will also be covered.
 Projects utilizing these data structures and design methods will be completed.
 Emphasis will be placed on the partnership between algorithms and data structures.
 Prerequisite: CSCI 225.

-Four Credits Staff Spring Semester - 241.
-Program Development An introduction to the techniques and strategies used in the design and implementation of computer programs.
+Four Credits Staff Spring Semester

+241. Program Development - An introduction to the techniques and strategies used in the design and implementation of computer programs.
 File manipulation and recursion will be emphasized.
 Linked structures through pointer reference will be studied.
 Students will develop many extensive programs in a higher-level language.
 Prerequisite: CSCI 225.
-Two Credits Staff Fall Semester - 250.
-Discrete Structures An introduction to the discrete mathematical structures that are fundamental to the field of computer science.
+Two Credits Staff Fall Semester

+250. Discrete Structures - An introduction to the discrete mathematical structures that are fundamental to the field of computer science.
 Topics include propositional logic, sets, Boolean algebra, switching circuits, functions, relations, and combinatorics.
 Prerequisite: CSCI 112.

-Two Credits Staff Fall Semester - 260.
-Computer Organization An introduction to the organization of computers at the register level.
+Two Credits Staff Fall Semester

+260. Computer Organization - An introduction to the organization of computers at the register level.
 Digital logic including gates, circuits, memory organization, and microprocessors.
 Conventional machine architecture and assembly language programming.
 Prerequisite: CSCI 250.

-Two Credits Staff Spring Semester - 295.
-Studies in Computer Science A course offered in response to student interest and need.
+Two Credits Staff Spring Semester

+295. Studies in Computer Science - A course offered in response to student interest and need.
 Deals with topics in computer science that are not included in regular courses.

-One, Two, Three, or Four Credits Staff - 321.
-Applications Programming A course in state-of-the-practice programming applications.
+One, Two, Three, or Four Credits Staff

+321. Applications Programming - A course in state-of-the-practice programming applications.
 This will include a study of design patterns, and current development tools and techniques.
 Students work together in teams to design, implement and test substantial applications.
 Best practices in the development process will be emphasized.
 Prerequisite: CSCI 112 or 114 and 235.
 Offered odd years.